Effects of Hurricane Beryl in Texas: Recovery

 By the end of August 2024, the city of Houston had established regimented debris removal and infrastructure assessments in order to continuously rebuild the city after Hurricane Beryl.
 This was done through a series of mediated cleanup passes, implemented to aid the community and provide needed relief.
 According to the Houston Solid Waste Management Department, more than 1.7 million cubic yards of debris were collected during the first cleanup phase.
 This number would later grow to over 4.7 million yards, eventually removed after multiple passes.

 Earlier that month, the city council of Houston Texas, approved a $314 million recovery plan with the fund necessary for debris removal, public safety, emergency power, and housing repairs.
-Funding was supported in part by the US Department of Housing and Urban Development (HUD) which included $100 million for residential repairs.
+Funding was supported in part by the US Department of Housing and Urban Development which included $100 million for residential repairs.
 The State of Texas also contributed $50 million in emergency funds for cleanup in counties impacted by Beryl.

 As of October 2025, recovery continues.
 A survey by Rice University found that one in eight residents still reported ongoing disruption from Beryl.
+Around 40% of those living within Greater Houston reported a desire to leave due to 2024 weather disasters.
 Efforts continue to strengthen infrastructure resilience in the wake of Beryl’s destruction.